On 23 April, many people across England celebrate the country's patron saint St George.

 George came across the princess waiting to be sacrificed to the dragon, and she told him what was happening in the town.

-The dragon turned up and George is said to have fought with the dragon and brought it down, before putting a collar round its neck.
+The dragon turned up and George is said to have fought with the dragon and captured it, putting a collar round its neck.

-The princess led the defeated dragon into the city, which terrified people!
-But George told them not to worry and put their faith in God.
+The princess led the defeated dragon into the city, and people were terrified when they saw it!
+George told them not to worry and put their faith in God.